Driver Licence Translation for Alberta Registry Exchange

 When you need a driver licence translation in Alberta

 The certified translation is normally requested at the registry agent counter when you exchange your foreign licence for an Alberta one, and sometimes when an insurer or employer asks to see a clear English version of your driving record.
-Drivers from countries that use a non-Latin alphabet — Arabic, Chinese, Hindi, Korean, Persian, Russian, Tamil, Thai, Ukrainian and many others — usually run into this requirement.
+Drivers from countries that use a non-Latin alphabet, including Arabic, Chinese, Hindi, Korean, Persian, Russian, Tamil, Thai, Ukrainian and many others, usually run into this requirement.

 The translation is a short, structured document that mirrors the layout of your licence: full name, date of birth, licence number, class, restrictions and issue and expiry dates.
 Once it is stamped and signed by a qualified translator, the registry agent has a clean English copy on file.